ibm-ecosystem-engineering/envizi-workshop-2024/141-Exploring-Extract-Reports/readme.md

 Extracting reports provides the following options.
 - Choose from various delivery methods (screen, email)
 - Choose Groups, locations, Regions, Utilities, report time period/end date
-- Choosing `Create Report and E-mail it now` in CSV, PDF, XLSX format
+- Choosing `Create Report and E-mail it now` in CSV, PDF, xlsx format
 - Choosing `Schedule Report and E-mail it later` also adds the Daily, Weekly, ...etc. schedule.

 Click Submit to run the report based on the selected parameters.